Aerobic Versus Anaerobic: Why You Need Both

 But once you start walking or jogging, your anaerobic state starts to kick in.
 As long as you maintain a lower intensity workout, your aerobic state (with oxygen) will remain prevalent.
 But once you increase the intensity, your anaerobic state (without oxygen) will start to take over.

 Why would you ever want to put your body into an anaerobic state?
 What are the benefits of doing so?
 And what are the benefits of aerobic exercise?

 Most importantly, why does any of this matter to you?

 Many experts regard aerobic exercise as the most important component for maintaining a healthy lifestyle.
 And most everyone else tends to agree.

-Bruce Rife states that in order to reach an aerobic state, you need to maintain a low intensity level of exercise for a minimum of 30 minutes, at least three days a week (preferably more).
+Bruce Rife states that to reach an aerobic state, you need to maintain a low-intensity level of exercise for a minimum of 30 minutes, at least three days a week (preferably more).

 It can take the form of a variety of different types of workouts: from jogging to cycling to weight lifting to swimming and so on.